kaylumah/hosting/_site/_posts/2019-09-07-using-csharp-code-your-git-hooks.md

 ## Why use hooks?

-We as developers love platforms like GitHub, GitLab, Atlassian, Azure DevOps etc. as our managed git system and collaboration platform.
-We also love clean code, and keep inventing new linters and rules to enforce it.
-In my opinion every commit should allow the code base to be deployed.
+We, as developers, love platforms like GitHub, GitLab, Atlassian, Azure DevOps etc., as our managed git system and collaboration platform.
+We also love clean code and keep inventing new linters and rules to enforce it.
+In my opinion, every commit should allow the codebase to deploy to production.
 There is nothing worse than commits like “fixed style errors” or “fixed build”.
 These are often small mistakes you want to know as early as possible in your development cycle.
-You don’t want to break the build for the next developer just because he pulled your ‘mistake’, or waste precious build minutes of your CI server.
-Say you have asked your teammate to review your code, in the mean time the build server says No. This means you have to go back and fix this, and your teammate has to come back and possibly review again after the changes (ie: approvals reset on new commit).
-This would waste a lot of time and effort.
+You don’t want to break the build for the next developer because he pulled your ‘mistake’ or waste precious build minutes of your CI server.
+Say you have asked your teammate to review your code; in the meantime, the build server rejects your code.
+That means you have to go back and fix this, and your teammate has to come back and possibly review again after the changes (i.e., approvals reset on new commit).
+Doing so would waste a lot of time and effort.

-> **note**: I am in favour of server-side hooks, but when using an SaaS solution this is not always a possibility.
-I know I would not want someone to run arbitrary code on my servers. client hooks can be bypassed, but until we can (sandboxed?) use server side hooks on the platform of our choice we have to make the best of it using client hooks.
+> **note**: I favour server-side hooks, but when using a SaaS solution, this is not always a possibility.
+I know I would not want someone to run arbitrary code on my servers.
+Unfortunately, a developer can bypass the client-side hooks.
+Until we can run, possibly sandboxed, server-side hooks on our prefered platform, we have to make the best of it by using client-side hooks.

-Githooks are scripts that can be executed on certain parts of the git lifecycle.
-Hooks must be executable, but other than that the power of hooks is only limited to the developers imagination.
+Githooks are scripts that can execute on certain parts of the git lifecycle.
+Hooks must be executable, but other than that, hooks' power is only limited to the developer's imagination.
 I have seen many samples of hooks written in JavaScript (node) using tools like [husky](https://github.com/typicode/husky) and [commitlint](https://github.com/conventional-changelog/commitlint) to enforce a certain way of working.
 When I was browsing the changes in the upcoming .NET Core 3.0 release, the concept of [local-tools](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0#local-dotnet-tools) got me thinking.
 I knew of the existence of [dotnet-script](https://www.hanselman.com/blog/CAndNETCoreScriptingWithTheDotnetscriptGlobalTool.aspx), would that make it possible to C# in my GitHooks?

 > **note**: in the past I have used a set-up with node since I occasionally work with front-end frameworks like Angular.
 Since I had node installed I could use it even in my pure backend projects to enforce commit messages and such.
-For me personally it felt dirty, since that would require team members to have node installed.
+For me it felt dirty, since that would require team members to have node installed.
 Using the dotnet cli feels less as a forced decision since members are likely to have it installed already.

 ## Let’s get started!